sachinchoolur/lightGallery/site/content/blog/top-6-best-javascript-lightbox-websites/index.md

 - While blueimp Gallery is feature-rich, its extensive capabilities may make it more complex than needed for simpler projects.
 Developers may find it overkill for basic use cases.

-- Potentially Heavier Initial Load:The library's comprehensive features may result in a heavier initial load compared to more lightweight alternatives
+- Potentially Heavier Initial Load: The library's comprehensive features may result in a heavier initial load compared to more lightweight alternatives

-- Learning Curve for Advanced Features:Advanced features and customization options might be more challenging to implement, requiring a deeper understanding of the library's documentation.
+- Learning Curve for Advanced Features: Advanced features and customization options might be more challenging to implement, requiring a deeper understanding of the library's documentation.

-- Performance Impact:Depending on the size and number of images or videos, there could be Performance impact
+- Performance Impact: Depending on the size and number of images or videos, there could be Performance impact